This post was last updated on January 1, 2022

-Other schools that take clothing donations.
+Other schools that take clothing donations are listed below.
 Call the main office at each school to coordinate your drop-offs.

 Many Rochester public elementary schools also have community closets.
 For contact information please check each school’s website.

 Olmsted County Foster Care Closet is a public Facebook group run by two local Rochester, MN residents.
 Requests are channeled through the Facebook group to help fill immediate needs.
 Children’s clothing, furniture, supplies, toys, and more are always accepted and always need by foster care families in Rochester MN.
 Join the Facebook group to determine if donations are currently being accepted and contact the admin to coordinate a drop-off.

 The Workforce Center serves thousands of people through career planning and pre-vocational skill training.
 One area of focus is working with populations dealing with multiple barriers to achieving meaningful employment.
 The Workforce Center accepts donations of professional clothing to help applicants look and feel their best when going to job interviews.
 Please call ahead to coordinate your donation.